JulienBez/ArabicTagger/README.md

 # How to use

 The program contains two command lines.
-The first one retrieves the contents of word files (.docx) and places them in text files (.txt), one for each word document to be processed.
+The first one retrieves the contents of word files (.doc and .docx) and places them in text files (.txt), one for each word document to be processed.
 The command is as follows:

 ```
 python main.py --docxToText